Ciara Phillips: Life and career

-Phillips' practice formally categorizes as printmaking, however her use of material ranges from screenprinting to textiles equally using photography and wall painting.
-She often works collaboratively, re-conceptualizing the norms of gallery spaces and involving other artists, designers and local community groups in her practice.
+Phillips' practice formally categorises as printmaking, however her use of material ranges from screenprinting to textiles equally using photography and wall painting.
+She often works collaboratively, re-conceptualising the norms of gallery spaces and involving other artists, designers and local community groups in her practice.
 Phillips draws much of her inspiration from Corita Kent (1918/1986), a pioneering artist, educator and activist famous for her reinterpretations of advertising slogans and imagery relevant to 1960s consumer culture.
 She is the founder of the artist collective Poster Club and her ongoing project titled (Workshop 2010—) has been subject to various reiterations after its initial exhibit at The Showroom Gallery in London won her a nomination for the Turner Prize in 2014.

 Artist style

-A key aspect of Ciara Phillips' art practice is the compositional techniques that are devoid of traditional representational systems.
+A key aspect of Phillips' art practice is the compositional techniques that are devoid of traditional representational systems.
 In other words, Phillips' work speaks to the idea that no one narrative can possibly account for all aspects of human experience.
 In a review done by the Generation Guide, Askew explains the necessity of this medium for the message Phillips attempts to discuss in her work.
 In a manner contingent with the experimental nature of printmaking — the time, space, and collaborative aspect which distinguish it from directly drawing onto the page — are all key aspects of Phillips' vision.
 Along with these aforementioned notions, comes the historical associations of printing with political and social activism.
 Phillips' work exploits these notions, coupled with an effort to re-appropriate the idea of art as an instrument for change.

 Much of these ideas stem from the educator and activist Sister Corita Kent, an American artist and teacher.
 At the core of Phillips' practice comes a collaborative aspect equally functioning as a teaching aspect in the same right.
 Begging the feminist critique; by turning women into artists; are images created by women different from those created by men?

 Selected works

-Comrade Objects - Agnes Etherington Art Centre] - Kingston
+Comrade Objects - Agnes Etherington Art Centre - Kingston

-Significant to make mention to, is Ciara Phillips' Comrade Objects Exhibition held at the Agnes Etherington Art Centre in Kingston, Ontario (Fall 2016).
+Phillips' Comrade Objects exhibition was held at the Agnes Etherington Art Centre in Kingston, Ontario (Fall 2016).
 This work focuses on Phillip's visual language and use of semiotics akin to many artists that influence her work.
-This being, her first major exhibition in Canada, draws upon her interest in collaboration — including a rendition of her Turner Prize-Nominated Workshop (2010 — ongoing) as well as a body of work done in partnership with Clive Robertson, a Canadian artist and curator.
+This being, her first major exhibition in Canada, draws upon her interest in collaboration — including a rendition of her Turner Prize-Nominated Workshop (2010 –— ongoing) as well as a body of work done in partnership with Clive Robertson, a Canadian artist and curator.
 At the same time, this exhibition, with its emphasis on involvement, featured a residency engaging equally with the Kingston community and Queen's University students, like the Fine Art (Visual Art) Program.